 Additional config validations are regularly introduced basing on user feedback.

 You can unselect fields in this panel rather than delete them if you just want to temporary exclude them from export.
 Unselected fields will be ignored during the next manual or scheduled (automated) export.

 - Click arrow-buttons to start data export to the left or right system:

-- You can change the fields mappings before the export.
+You can change fields mappings before the export.

-- The transfer result is shown on the next page with the number of tasks created or updated.
+Export results will be shown on the next page along with the number of tasks created and updated.

 TaskAdapter remembers the tasks it previously created for this config.
 When you start export again,